Aeroluna/LunaCoopMod/README.md

 ## Mutators

+- Added new mutator: Teeming
+  - Enemies begin with twice as many units.
+  - Costs 2 points for Brutal+.

+Makes defensive positions more well defended.
+Unfortunately not very impactful on defensive maps like Temple of the Past.

+- Added new mutator: Harassment
+  - Enemies will periodically send units to harass player mineral lines.
+  - Costs 4 points for Brutal+.

+Be prepared for Battlecruiers tactical jumping in, Nydus Worms popping up, and Dark Templar running through, just to name a few.
+Amon will send harassment units towards your minerals depending on the race you are up against.

+- Added Infestation Station to Brutal+ costing 3 points.
+- Added Great Wall to Brutal+ costing 5 points.
+- Added Rip Field Generators to Brutal+ costing 5 points.
+- Added Repulsive Field to Brutal+ costing 3 points.
+- Added Mothership to Brutal+ costing 7 points.
+- Added The Mist to Brutal+ costing 7 points.

+Added Maguro mutators to Brutal+ system.

 - Reworked Fatal Attraction to no longer make the units uncommandable.
   - No longer disables units attacks, abilities, and movement.
   - Pull strength increased by 20%.